 In 2020, the number of air travelers has already halved from the year prior.
 Researchers expect this trend to continue for years.

 With heightened concerns around safety and fear of sharing an enclosed space with strangers, the commercial aviation industry will be fighting an uphill battle not only to survive, but to rekindle faith in wary travelers (source).

 It's hard to say when market recovery will begin — in the United States and abroad, Covid-19 travel restrictions are still holding steady.
 Even when restrictions are lifted, widespread trauma will lead people to give preference to isolated forms of travel.
 That means plenty of hand sanitizer, a pause on high fives, and more road trips than ever before.

 Naturally, more road trips means more auto repair and that's something that auto shops must prepare for.

 More road trips, more auto repair.
 Is your shop prepared?

 It's summertime, and people who are used to vacationing during this season have some serious ants in their pants.
 Who knows, maybe you're one of them.

 With the news that the EU likely won't allow Americans in anytime soon, that means continental road trips for the win.

 This is a time when travelers fear flying (and rightfully so — who wants to have some stranger open-mouth snoring on their shoulder at a time like this?).
 As a result of this fear, auto repair technicians will be the backbone of the American soul.

-Shopmonkey is here to help you go contactless to keep your clients and employees safe while streamlining your shop to handle an influx of road-trippers and their cars.
+Shopmonkey repair shop software is here to help you go contactless to keep your clients and employees safe while streamlining your shop to handle an influx of road-trippers and their cars.
 This year, travel may look different, but let’s partner together to make sure that people can enjoy some travel — feeling safe in their cars.